LeeMorinUCF/Credit_COVID19_Canada/README.md

 - plot3D, version 1.3, to produce a 3-D bar chart of transition frequency, which created the plots in Figure 3.

 - MASS, version 7.3-51.6, was also used to estimate the smoothed surface of the transition density as an alternative to that in Figure 3 but was not included in the paper.

+The creation of other figures, including Figures A1.1 and A1.2, required the following packages for data manipulation and graphics:
+- openxlsx, version 4.2.3
+- dplyr, version 1.0.5
+- lubridate, version 1.7.10
+- ggplot2, version 3.3.3
+- ggpubr, version 0.4.0
+- ggthemes, version 4.2.4
+- Cairo, version 1.5-12.2

 Upon attachment of the above packages,